sonia-gaonkar/nutriguide/README.md

 2. Create a new branch: `git checkout -b feature-branch`
 3. Make your changes and commit them: `git commit -m 'Add new feature'`
 4. Push to your branch: `git push origin feature-branch`
-5. Create a Pull Request.
+5. Create a Pull Request

 ## License
 Copyright NutriGuide.
 All Rights Reserved.